altreact/archbk/README.md

 Upcomming features:

- * ability to use one script for multiple devices.
+ * ability to use one script for multiple ARM Chromebooks.

  * ability to install MATE Desktop Environment (https://mate-desktop.org/), based on the instructions found here: https://calvin.me/arch-linux-samsung-arm-chromebook/